RaghubirChimni/TicTacToe/README.md

 **<br />How to play:**
 1. Download all of the files in this repository
 2. Load them all into an IDE
-3. Run the "TicTacToe.cpp" file
+3. Type "make TicTacToe" into the terminal to create the executable
+4. Type "./TicTacToe"
-4. Have fun!
+5. Have fun!